digitaleap/react-native-code-challenge/README.md

 You have 1 week to submit your code, however we want to be respectful of your time and do **not** expect you to work for more than **4 hours** on this challenge.

-When you are finished please submit a .zip file with your entire project (node_modules included) to tehseen.siddiq@gmail.com.
+When you are finished please, create a different branch in this same repository push your code over there, create a pull request and add [@ahmedtehseen](https://github.com/ahmedtehseen) as a reviewer.

 ## 3. Basic Requirements